DongYu-Kim/DYEditor-Balloon/publish/README.md

     return <DYEditorBalloon
         data={_data}
         readOnly={_readOnly}
-        imageUploader={_imageUploader} // imageUploader must be a function that takes a file as input and a imageUrl as output.
+        imageUpload={{uploader:_uploader, resizing: _resizing}} // imageUploader must be a function that takes a file as input and a imageUrl as output.
     />
 }
 ```